google/rune/README.md

 and Father column has two many-to-one relations in a database.

 Relation statements give the Rune compiler critical hints for memory optimization.
 Objects which the compiler can prove are always in cascade-delete relationships do not need to be reference counted.
-The relation statements also inform the compiler to update Node's destructor to recursively destroy children.
-**Rune programmers never write destructors**, removing this footgun from the language.
+The relation statements also inform the compiler to update Human's destructor to recursively destroy children.  **Rune programmers never write destructors**, removing this footgun from the language.

 To understand why Rune's generated SoA code is so efficient, consider the arrays of properties created for the Human example above: